 It has a shorter slide and grip.
 The magazine holds 15 rounds in 9×19 mm or 12 rounds in .40 S&W. The compact model also accepts full-size magazines;

 It is an even more compact model.
 It is available chambered in 9×19 mm and .40&W only.
 This pistol uses a tilt-barrel system.

 One of the main differences between the PX4 Storm and the Glock 17 is their design.
 The PX4 Storm has a more curved and streamlined appearance, with a rounded grip and a squared-off slide.
 In contrast, the Glock 17 has a more angular and blocky design, with a rectangular grip and a flat-sided slide.

 Another key difference between the two pistols is their construction.
-The PX4 Storm is made from a combination of polymer and stainless steel, while the Glock 17 is made entirely from polymer.
-This difference in materials means that the PX4 Storm is slightly heavier and more durable than the Glock 17.
+The PX4 Storm is made from a combination of polymer and stainless steel, while the Glock 17 is also made from polymer and stainless steel but in a different ratio.
+This material difference means that the PX4 Storm is slightly heavier and more durable than the Glock 17.

 Ultimately, the choice between the PX4 Storm and the Glock 17 will come from personal preference.
 Both pistols are excellent choices for personal defense and shooting sports, and shooters should consider their own needs and preferences when deciding which is right for them.

 |Country of origin:||Italy|

 |Sighting range:||50 m|

 |Range of effective fire:||50 m|